The rise and fall of Delia’s, the catalog that ruled America

 Cool girls, magazine cred, and the death of regional fashion

-Delia’s had a very female-forward creative team—rare, at the time—and it undoubtedly a factor in the brand’s success among female consumers.
-“What was really remarkable was that the buyers were all like customers, young girls right out of college and sometimes still in college, and they kind of looked and dressed like our customers,” Trzaska says.
+Delia’s had a very female-forward creative team—rare, at the time—and it undoubtedly was a factor in the brand’s success among female consumers.
+“What was really remarkable was that the buyers were all like our customers— young girls right out of college and sometimes still in college, and they kind of looked and dressed like our customers,” Trzaska says.
 “I think that was another reason Delia’s struck a chord . . . even though the founders were two guys, they were smart enough to build a team that reflected the customers.
 They had the foresight in the ’90s to hire women and girls that were like the customers they were trying to reach.”
-The “cool girl” aesthetic oozing from Delia’s’ catalogs was encouraged by a team of creatives that liked things a little messy.
+The “cool girl” aesthetic oozing from the catalogs was encouraged by a team of creatives who liked things a little messy.

 “It was a little post-punk,” Benson says.
 “It was the way people were dressing in New York.
 Also, the brands that we carried, some of them were little brands happening in New York or Los Angeles, and we made it possible for them to sell nationally.
 It used to be like the kids in New England wore their jeans a certain way, [but this was] everything, everywhere.
 I think Delia’s was the beginning of the death of regionalism.”